exoplatform/exo-documentation/docs/GettingStarted.rst

   -  **Logout** : By a simple click on this button, you will logout from the digital workplace.

+   .. note:: you can choose your default Homepage page, by a mouse over a non default page, a home icon is displayed so that you can change
+             the existing default one to a new page.
+A confirmation message will be displayed to confirm my action. |DW-10|
+             By default, the Snapshot page will be the default home page.

    This hamburger menu will opens a navigation menus clicking which you can navigate to the various applications and spaces :